-- 1. CCA may cover prenatal chromosomal microarray testing using comparative genomic hybridization microarray testing or single nucleotide polymorphism microarray analysis when the following criteria are met: - a.
-The member is undergoing invasive prenatal diagnostic testing (e.g., amniocentesis or chorionic villus sampling); or - b.
-There is intrauterine fetal demise or stillbirth ≥ 20 weeks of gestational age;
+CCA may cover chromosomal microarray testing using comparative genomic hybridization microarray testing or single nucleotide polymorphism microarray analysis when the following criteria are met:

+- 1. The member is undergoing invasive prenatal diagnostic testing (e.g., amniocentesis or chorionic villus sampling); or - 2.
+A member with a fetus with one or more major structural abnormalities identified on ultrasonographic examination and the member is undergoing invasive prenatal diagnosis.
+This test typically can replace the need for fetal karyotype; or